Exit Site

 Intended Audience: High school students

-Description: Every 68 seconds a person in the United States is sexually assaulted.
-While sexual violence affects the lives of many, there are still many myths about what it is and how to help.
+Description: Every 68 seconds a person in the United States in sexually assaulted.
+Every 9 minutes that person is a minor.
+While sexual violence affects the lives of many, there are still several myths about what it is and how to help.
 This presentation will help students gain a deeper understanding of sexual violence.
-Students will learn about rape culture and the impact of active bystanders, leaving the presentation with tools to provide support and offer resources.
+Students will learn about survivors, perpetrators, rape culture and coercion, leaving the presentation with tools to provide support and offer resources.

 Dating Secrets